babybuddy/babybuddy/README.md

 *Default: Etc/UTC*

-The time zone to use for the instance.
+The default time zone to use for the instance.
 See [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for all possible values.
+This value can be overridden per use from the user settings form.

 ## Languages